KI7MT/dotnet-core-examples/README.md

 # Install: In the directory you want to test, type the following:

 # Windows
-make clean
+.\make.cmd clean
-make pack
+.\make.cmd pack
-make install
+.\make.cmd install

 # Linux | MacOSX
 make